dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 <h3>macOS</h3>

 1. Mount the DOSBox Staging installer `.dmg` image file.
-2. Copy the *Start DOSBox Staging* icon from the appearing window into the `Prince of Persia` folder.
+2. Copy the *Start DOSBox Staging* icon the window that appears into the `Prince of Persia` folder.
 3. Right-click or ++ctrl++-click the icon, then select the topmost *Open* menu item.